helloyanis/media-downloader-unleashed/README.md

 - 🎵 Audio : `3ga`, `aac`, `ac3`, `adts`, `aif`, `aiff`, `alac`, `ape`, `asf`, `au`, `dts`, `f4a`, `f4b`, `flac`, `isma`, `it`, `m4a`, `m4b`, `m4r`, `mid`, `mka`, `mod`, `mp1`, `mp2`, `mp3`, `mp4a`, `mpa`, `mpga`, `oga`, `ogg`, `ogx`, `opus`, `ra`, `shn`, `spx`, `vorbis`, `wav`, `weba`, `wma`, `xm`
 - 📺 Stream : `f4f`\*, `f4m`\*, `m3u8`, `mpd`, `smil`\*

+> [!NOTE]
-> Note: `*` means partial support.
+> `*` means partial support.
 Can download the stream manifest, but not convert to offline video/audio.
 You can use a third-party tool like ffmpeg to convert the downloaded stream manifest to offline video/audio, or use VLC to play the stream manifest.

 - Can change settings to show all requests without filtering if your media is not detected by default.

+> [!NOTE]
-> Note: Some sites may not work with the add-on due to DRM or other restrictions.
+> Some sites may not work with the add-on due to DRM or other restrictions.
 If you encounter any issues, please report them on the [GitHub page](https://github.com/helloyanis/media-downloader-unleashed/issues)

 #### What this add-on does